-- Before your child reads a story, read the title and look at the cover.
-Ask, "What do you think will happen in the story?" - Take a quick "book look" and encourage your child to talk about what he/she thinks about what might happen in the story. - As your child reads, ask questions that start with who, what, where, when, why, and how.
-If your child does not answer with an appropriate response, redirect by saying, "I think you mean a person because it was a "who" question then restate the question.
-After you read a few pages, ask "What do you think will happen next?" - Ask your child to talk about the beginning, middle and end of the story.
-You will need to model this several times first. - Discuss words related to stories such as characters, problem, and solution.
-For example, "How did characters of the Three Bears solve the problem of the porridge being too hot?"
-If the child does not know, show the picture or reread the page. - After reading, ask your child, "What was your favorite part?
+During Reading: Don't forget the captions, headings, sidebars, or any other information on the Young readers tend to overlook these, so it's a good idea to show that the author includes lots of infor these "extras". . • in After Reading: Ask your child, "What was it mostly about?
+What do you still want to know?
+Where coulout?" ıld you 1 find ОТ THER IDEAS Before your child reads a story, read the title and look at the cover.
+Ask, "What do you think will happe story?" n in the Take a quick "book look" and encourage your child to talk about what he/she thinks about what might in the story. nt happ en As your child reads, ask questions that start with who, what, where, when, why, and how.
+If your child answer with an appropriate response, redirect by saying, "I think you mean a person because it was a question then restate the question.
+After you read a few pages, ask "What do you think will happen ne "who" ot Ask your child to talk about the beginning, middle and end of the story.
+You will need to model this several times first.
+Discuss words related to stories such as characters, problem, and solution.
+For example, "How did characters bears solve the problem of the porridge being too hot?"
+If the child does not know, show the reread the page.
+After reading, ask your child, "What was your favorite part?
 Show me.
-Why do you like that part?" - Ask questions about character traits.
+Why do you like that part ?"
+Ask questions about character traits.
 Ex: "Which character do you think was kind?
-Which character was bossy?
-How do you know?"
+Which character was do you know?"
 If your child doesn't know, give your answer.
-You may need to do these many times before your child candoit.
+You may need to do these many times child candoit.
 He/she may also "mimic" your answer.
-Encourage your child's attempts. - Encourage deeper thinking by asking, "If the story kept going, what do you think would happen next?"
+Encourage your child 's attempts. - Encourage deeper thinking by asking, "If the story kept going, what do you think would happen in next?"
 Help your child make connections to his/her life experience while reading.
-You could say, "Is there anything you read in the story that reminds you of something?
-The boy who went to the zoo with his family reminds me of when we went to the zoo over the summer.
+You could say, "Is there an read in the story that reminds you of something?
+The boy who went to the zoo with his family reminds we went to the zoo over the summer.
 What do you think?"

-- As you are reading, think out loud to your child.
-Ask questions such as "I wonder why the boy is crying in the picture?
+As you are reading, think out loud to your child.
+Ask questions such as "I wonde boy is crying in the picture?
 Will he find his lost toy?
-This demonstrates that reading and comprehension is an active process, not passive. - Make puppets to help your child retell a favorite story or use stuffed animals as props to retell a story or part of a favorite story.
+This demonstrates that rea and comprehension is an active process, not passive. - ne Make puppets to help your child retell a favorite story or use stuffed animals as props to retell a story or part of a favorite story. uring a bright MISSISSIPP DEPARTMENT OI EDUCATION future for every chile - donte d from th